Fashion is a fast-paced world, where style rules and strategy counts!

 Every season, designers show their latest creations, looks that eventually make it from runways to store racks all over the world.
 It's the job of the merchandise manager to choose the best of these looks and trends, mixing and matching colors, sizes, and silhouettes to give customers what they want at a price they're willing to pay.
 It's a challenging and rewarding career that combines creative skills and analytical thinking.
 Fashion business management is where fashion meets business.

 New York City provides the best setting for any student who is fascinated with fashion merchandising.
-Instructed by experienced industry professionals, you'll have the opportunity to learn real-world skills beyond the classroom by visiting showrooms, specialty shops, and buying offices throughout the city.
+Instructed by experienced industry professionals, you will have the opportunity to learn real-world skills beyond the classroom by visiting showrooms, specialty shops, and buying offices throughout the city.
 Internships and capstone classes provide additional firsthand experience and networking opportunities.

 The Fashion Business Management One-Year Associate Degree program is available online.